fortinet-solutions-cse/secgw-demo/README.md

 1. Repeat the same procedure for gNodeB2.
 1. You now have a fully functioning SecGW solution with traffic running.

+# Password to devices
+Device password in set in Fabric studio.
+Remember to create a `.env` file in the `scripts` directory with the following content:
+DEVICE_PASSWORD='your_password_here'

 # Variables
-Variables can be found in `inventory/group_vars`.
+Variables can be found in `group_vars`.
 This directory contains all variables required to provision the Fabric.
 Notices that some variables are initialized during the first task (init) and it creates a number of variables that are store in the ansible fact database.
 These variables are:

 - password